 Ambassador Rakesh Sood is currently a Distinguished Fellow at the Observer Research Foundation.
 He was appointed as the Special Envoy of the Prime Minister of India for Disarmament and Non-proliferation Issues from 2013 to 2014.
 Prior to this, he served as India’s Ambassador to France from August 2011 to March 2013.
 He also served as Ambassador of India to Afghanistan from January 2005 to January 2008, and as Ambassador to Nepal and Permanent Representative of India to the Conference on Disarmament in Geneva.
 Earlier postings included Washington DC and Islamabad, and at the Foreign Ministry Headquarters as Joint Secretary, Disarmament and International Security Affairs (DISA).

-This event will be chaired by Rahul Roy-Chaudhury, Senior Fellow for South Asia, IISS.
-It will take place in the Trafalgar Room, Arundel House, 13–15 Arundel Street, Temple Place, London WC2R 3DX*.
+This event was chaired by Rahul Roy-Chaudhury, Senior Fellow for South Asia, IISS.
+It took place in the Trafalgar Room, Arundel House, 13–15 Arundel Street, Temple Place, London WC2R 3DX.